LukasBanana/ForkENGINE/README.md

 Note that this is an unfinished project, which I (Lukas Hermanns) worked on from 2014 to 2015.
 Feel free to use it for 3D demos or prototyping, but I highly recommend you to *not* use it for actual game projects.

+Contrariwise to the name "ForkENGINE", this project is *not* a fork ;-)

 <p align="center"><img src="docu/Screenshots/Editor_1.png" width="768" height="486"/></p>